CreMindES/talks/talks/bosch/docker-intro/index.md

     - SSH
     - Direct
   - ContainerSSH - https://containerssh.io/
-- What did Docker bring to the table - a personal story
+- What did Docker bring to the table for me - A personal story

 ---